mongodb-js/metrics/docs/event_catalog.md

 3. metadata

-These attributes form a transparent abstraction and map differently to trackers like Intercom or Google Analytics.
+These attributes form a transparent abstraction and map differently to trackers like Intercom, Google Analytics or Bugsnag.

-This document lists useful events for Compass, grouped by their resources and actions, and specifies the metadata that should be sent for the event.
+This document lists useful generic events and specific ones just for Compass, grouped by their resource and action, and specifies the metadata that ideally should be sent for the event.

 ## All Events